joew63/grid-pathfinder/README.md

 ## Features

 - **Two algorithms** — switch between Breadth-First Search and (recursive) Depth-First Search from a dropdown
+- **Adjustable board size** — enter a size (3–25) and click "New board" to rebuild the grid at that dimension; the board itself always renders at the same fixed pixel size, so tiles just scale to fit
 - **Wall drawing mode** — toggle "Add walls" and click tiles to mark them as obstacles the search can't cross
 - **Animated search** — visited tiles and dead ends light up in real time as the algorithm runs
-- **Path highlighting** — once the goal is found, the shortest/found path is traced across the grid
+- **Path highlighting** — once the goal is found, the found path is traced across the grid
-- **Clear button** — reset visited/dead-end/path styling without erasing your walls
+- **No-path detection** — if the goal is unreachable, a status message says so instead of leaving you guessing
+- **Two-stage Clear button** — first click clears the search/path styling only; the button relabels itself to "Clear walls" and a second click wipes the walls too
 - **Light / dark theme toggle** — persisted across visits via `localStorage`

 ## How it works

-The grid is an 8x8 set of tiles.
+The grid is a size×size set of tiles (default 8x8, adjustable via the size input).
 The top-left tile is the start (`.first`), the bottom-right tile is the goal (`.last`).
-Clicking **Start** runs the selected algorithm from the start tile:
+Clicking **Start** turns off wall-drawing mode if it's on, then runs the selected algorithm from the start tile:

 - **BFS** (`bfs.js`) explores level by level using a queue, tracking each tile's predecessor so it can reconstruct the shortest path once it reaches the goal.
-- **DFS** (`dfs.js`) explores recursively, marking tiles as visited or dead ends as it backtracks, and returns the first path it finds to the goal.
+- **DFS** (`dfs.js`) explores recursively, marking tiles as visited (and additionally as dead ends when it backtracks) so it never re-enters a tile it has already explored, and returns the first path it finds to the goal.

 Both algorithms treat tiles with the `active` class (walls) as blocked and pause briefly (`sleep(10)` in `utils.js`) between steps so the search is visible instead of instant.
+If neither algorithm can reach the goal, `main.js` shows a "No path exists" message.

 ## Project structure